 The Editorial Process

-The best way to understand the editorial process is to begin with traditional book publishing.
+The best way to understand the editing process is to begin with traditional book publishing.

 When a publisher is preparing a book for publication the manuscript will undergo three key editorial stages:

 - Developmental editing.

 The first editing type is developmental editing.
-This is the process in which the editor will address the wider issues within the book.
+This is the process in which the developmental editor will address the wider issues within your book.
 The focus will be on correcting the story, structure, and flow.

-The second editing type is copyediting.
+The second editing type is copy editing.
 This comes once the manuscript has undergone a developmental edit and the writer has made changes.
-This process focusses on correcting spelling mistakes and other sentence-level issues.
+The copy edit focuses on correcting spelling mistakes and other sentence-level issues.

 The third editing type is proofreading .
 This occurs once the book has been prepared for publication and laid out ready for print.
 The goal of the proofread is to ensure that no new mistakes have been added when 'typesetting' (this is the name given to the process of creating the files needed for either printing or digital publication).

 Only once a book has undergone each of these three editing types will it be ready for publication.

 Let's take a look at each of the three editing types in more detail.

 Developmental editing is the first step in the editorial process.
-The goal of developmental editing is to address a book’s wider issues focussing on plot, flow, and structure.
+The goal of editing is to address a book's wider issues focussing on plot, flow, and structure.
 This process is sometimes called structural editing, substantive editing or content editing, it's all the same thing.

 A developmental editor will look at a manuscript and provide both line-level tracked changes and a detailed report outlining the issues that they have found in a book.
 They will focus on a wider range of potential issues ranging from plot development, all the way up to fact-checking.

-At BubbleCow, we approach developmental editing through the use of questions:
+At BubbleCow, we approach editing through the use of questions: